 Despite the innovative form of the church in this region, it was built by a poorly qualified workshop, certainly made up of local bricklayers (perhaps they replaced the earlier workshop at a later stage of works).
-In church interior, vaults with extremely primitive triangular rib profile.
+In church interior, vaults with extremely primitive triangular rib moulding.
 Low qualification of builders is also evidenced by the sections of ribs missing in some bays, or the awkward supports of the aisles vaults (in the western wall of the nave there are even two erratic stones as corbels).
 The original floor of the church was lined with unused vault ribs, which was an unusual solution.

 The church in Sławsko is the only building erected in the hall type with a polygonal choir integrated with the nave, located in areas north of Wielkopolska (Greater Poland), i.e. outside the borders of the historic Kingdom of Poland.
 It shows similarities to the church from the Pomeranian Bukowo Morskie and to the Greater Poland parish church in Bnin (a combination of large, square bays of the nave with half the narrower bays of the aisles, the use of a uniform vault of the entire interior, not divided by international arcades).
 Therefore, this would be a unique case of the impact of Greater Poland’s architecture on the constructions of Pomerania (usually the reverse direction dominated).

 Unfortunately, the two-light windows of the church were re-pierced in the nineteenth century, and there are no traces of the old windows.
-Only a walled portal with richly profiled jambs has survived, which once led from the inside of the nave to the sacristy and portal to the tower.
+Only a walled portal with strongly moulded jambs has survived, which once led from the inside of the nave to the sacristy and portal to the tower.
 In the southwestern corner of the nave, there is a fragment of the original medieval floor discovered during renovation works.

 Adamski J., Hale z poligonalnym chórem zintegrowanym w architekturze gotyckiej na terenie Polski, Kraków 2010.